 The School of Agriculture and Rural Development houses three Faculty Centres, namely:

-- Faculty Centre of Integrated Rural Development and Management (IRDM) at the Narendrapur campus,
+- Faculty of Agriculture and Rural Development (ARD) at the Narendrapur campus,

-- Faculty Centre for Integrated Rural and Tribal Development and Management (IRTDM) at the Ranchi campus, and
+- Faculty of Agriculture, Rural and Tribal Development (ARTD) at the Ranchi campus, and

-- Faculty Centre for Agriculture Education and Research (FAR) at the Coimbatore campus.
+- Faculty of Agriculture, Rural and Tribal Development (ARTD) at the Coimbatore campus.

-The faculty centres offer a variety of programmes from diploma to doctoral levels that are designed to impart to the students both theoretical and experimental expertise in the subject areas, through classroom lectures, laboratory research, field visits, etc. The school also operates two Krishi Vigyan Kendras (KVKs), which are initiatives created by Indian Council for Agricultural Research (ICAR) for transfer of technology into the field (to farmers, etc) in the respective districts, located in two of the districts of Bengal.
+The faculty centres offer a variety of programmes from diploma to doctoral levels that are designed to impart to the students both theoretical and experimental expertise in the subject areas, through classroom lectures, laboratory research, field visits, etc. The school also operates two Krishi Vigyan Kendras (KVKs), which are initiatives created by Indian Council for Agricultural Research (ICAR) for transfer of technology into the field (to farmers, etc) in the respective districts, located in two of the districts of West Bengal.
+Read more about KVKs